ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 : A concurrent transport protocol simultaneously schedules multiple flows to aggregate the capacity of multiple paths.
-This introduces additional implications:
+This has additional implications:
-At the time of writing, there are no IETF standards for concurrent multipath congestion control in the general Internet.
 The Internet provides no guarantee that different paths (e.g., using different endpoint addresses) are disjoint.
-Therefor evlautions need to evaluate the potential harm to other flows  when the multiple paths share a common congested bottleneck
+Therefor evaluations need to evaluate the potential harm to other flows  when the multiple paths share a common congested bottleneck
 (or share resources that are coupled between different paths,